david-forer/portfolio/readme.md

     *Challenges
     *Code
     *Finished Product

 # Inspiration
 ----------------------------------
 My inspiration is derived from things that I like.
-I felt it was best to use other websites first as inspiration and then fond myself looking at art and pictures for a lot more of my vision.
+I felt it was best to use other websites first as inspiration and then found myself looking at art and pictures for a lot more of my vision.
+For the actual websites please go to my folder called